 Common summer and winter resident; uncommon in northern Missouri during winter.

-The creaky calling, purposeful strutting, and courtship displays of grackles are common signs of spring.
+The creaky calling, purposeful strutting, and courtship displays of grackles are common signs of spring, in late March and April.
 Bulky nests are usually built in evergreens or other bushy trees and are constructed of twigs, grasses, and other materials, reinforced with mud.
 Clutches comprise 1-7 eggs, which hatch in 11-15 days.
 At first, the young make cheeping sounds, but their demanding voices become louder and creakier as they grow.
 They fledge in 10-17 days, then follow their parents as they forage on the ground.
+A grackle might live to be at least 23 years old.

 It is believed that common grackle numbers jumped dramatically as American settlers converted the continent’s forests into cropland; our activities have expanded its habitat.
 Grackles eat corn in nearly all stages of the crop’s development, and farmers consider them pests.